Gardening in a DUG community garden

 Most DUG community gardens are comprised of many separate garden plots that are cared for by individuals or families.
 Community gardeners care for and harvest from their own plot.
 Shared spaces like pathways, perennial herb and flower beds, sheds, and gathering spaces are cared for by all members of a community garden.
 The day to day operations of the garden, including new gardener sign-ups and organization of community work days and potlucks, are handled by volunteer garden leaders or steering committees.

-First, identify a garden (or two or three) that work for you by using our garden list here or our map here.
-Contact Denver Urban Gardens with the name of the garden you are interested in (303.292.9900 or [email protected]), and we can give you the contact information for the garden leader.
+First, identify a garden (or two or three) that work for you by using our here.
+Contact Denver Urban Gardens with the name of the garden you are interested in (303.292.9900 or firstname.lastname@example.org), and we can give you the contact information for the garden leader.
 Please note that some gardens serve particular populations and are not open to the public, and gardens with asterisks on the list are full for the season.
 If a garden is showing full and you would like to join the wait list, let us know and we can put you in touch with the garden leader.

 Denver Urban Gardens has assisted neighborhoods and community groups in establishing more than 165 community gardens across the Denver metro area.
 The great majority of DUG community gardens are located in the city’s low- to moderate-income neighborhoods.
 Many gardens are located at schools, community centers, churches, public housing developments, and in parks.
 Denver Urban Gardens owns a very small percentage of our community gardens.
 In most cases, we work with local governments, schools, or other organizations to develop long-term lease agreements.